8 Interesting Microwave Uses You Probably Don’t Know

 5. Extend the life of your mascara wand

-An annoying problem many people have is that mascara brushes easily dry out in certain environments, and when you go to apply it, you’ll end up with unsightly clumps that look bad.
+An annoying problem many people have is that mascara brushes easily dry out in certain environments.
+Then when you go and use them, you end up with unsightly clumps that look bad.

 If you notice that your mascara is developing this problem, prolong its life by trying this simple trick.